CEOs rewrite the rulebook in pursuit of growth

 Cyber security to innovation

 Cyber continues to be high on the CEO agenda, despite falling from the second highest risk last year to fourth this year.
-In 2019, a larger group of CEOs (69 percent vs 55 percent in 2018) are prioritizing the creation of a robust cyber security strategy, and most (71 percent) view information security as a key factor in their broader innovation strategy.
+In 2019, a larger group of CEOs (69 percent vs 55 percent in 2018) say a robust cyber security strategy is critical to driving trust with key stakeholders and most (71 percent) view information security as a key factor in their broader innovation strategy.

 Acquiring expertise through M&A

 For many CEOs, M&A presents the best opportunity to upgrade digital capabilities with pace.
-A proactive M&A strategy is on the agenda for 84 percent of CEOs who have a moderate-to-high M&A appetite for the next three years.
+A proactive M&A strategy is on the agenda for 84 percent of CEOs who have a moderate or high M&A appetite for the next three years.
 Driving this appetite is the ability of M&A to transform a business model faster than organic growth.

-When asked to prioritize between buying new technology or developing their workforce to improve their organization’s resilience, CEOs favored technology two to one (68 vs 32 percent).
+When asked to prioritise between buying new technology or developing their workforce to improve their organisation’s resilience, CEOs favoured technology two to one (68 vs 32 percent).

 AI experts take note